liuzhy71/my_grab_a_bike/_posts/2017-5-18-artchitecture.md

 ### Computional nodes:
 * **Smartphone**:
     * Android phone (OS version>4.4) must held by the user while using the bike.
-    * Function:Provide login and logout, exchange data with on bike Arduino by Bluetooth, provide GPS location and present bike information.
+    * Function:Provide login and logout, exchange data with on bike processor by Bluetooth, provide GPS location and present bike information.
-* **Arduino**:
+* **On bike processor**:
 	* Installed on the bike and connected with the Bluetooth module, all the sensor and the lock.
 	* Function:  reason when to sound the siren, calculate the position (pitch, roll, yaw) from the accelerometer.
 			Calculate the pollution level from the raw data from the gas concentration sensor.
 			Control the motor of the lock and Bluetooth serial port.
+* **Web server**
+    * Running remotely, providing database of user information bike information and pollution information

 ### Devices:
 #### Sensor system:
 * **Accelerometer**:
-	* Installed on the bike and connected with the on bike Arduino.
+	* Installed on the bike and connected with the on bike processor.
-	* Function: provide anti-thief function, give information to the Arduino about the current posture of the bike.
+	* Function: provide anti-thief function, give information to the processor about the current posture of the bike.
 * **Gas concentration sensor**:
-	* Installed on the bike and connected with the on bike Arduino.
+	* Installed on the bike and connected with the on bike processor.
 	* Function: detect the concentration level of pollution gas.

 #### Actuator system: